Lucyjpjones/LucyJones-resume/README.md

   - A navigation menu to allow the user to easily access different pages of the site.
 There is also a nav icon link features on header map to allow the user to easily go back to the homepage from every page.
 * **Form**
   - A contact form with submit button for users to easily get in touch via my website.
+  - The form has been set up to ensure all fields are filled out and that email is written in the correct format.
 * **Timelines**
   - Education and work history presented in a timeline to provide a clear summary of my experience.
 * **Download link**